-In especially serious cases, and in particular where the offence affects a number of children or the offender acts in a cruel manner, a custodial sentence of life may be imposed d.
-Prohibited methods of warfare The penalty is a custodial sentence of not less than three years for any person who, in connection with an armed conflict:
+c.
+Recruitment and use of child soldiers

-In less serious cases, a custodial sentence of not less than one year may be imposed.
+- The penalty is a custodial sentence of not less than three years for any person who enlists a child under the age of fifteen into armed forces or groups or recruiting them for this purpose or using them to participate in armed conflicts. - In especially serious cases, and in particular where the offence affects a number of children or the offender acts in a cruel manner, a custodial sentence of life may be imposed - In less serious cases, a custodial sentence of not less than one year may be imposed.